 nbn 100 (Premium Evening) only available to FTTP and HFC customers.
 Suitable for 6-9 people online at the same time on multiple devices.

 Currently, we only offer our Premium Evening Speed Boost for FTTP and HFC customers.
 Through proactive checks conducted on other nbn technology types (FTTN/FTTB/FTTC), we've discovered that they may be unable to get the full benefit of our Premium Evening Speed Boost.

 If you exceed your allocated data for the month, you will still be able to use your service but it will be slowed down.
-There are no additional charges for going over your data and if you contact us, we can provide 3 data top ups per year at no additional charge.
+There are no additional charges for going over your data.

 This is dependent on the amount of data you have allocated from your plan each month.
 It also depends on how much streaming you are doing, and the quality of the content being viewed (SD, HD, 4K).